gideonibemerejr/New-Project-Directories/README.md

 Here we tell the computer to create a directory `<dirname>` in the home directory using `~/.`.
 You will want to do this again if you are going to be making directories for both Design and Development.

+Inside the `~/Dev` directory I made an additional directory called Apps.
+You can do so by running:
+`$ mkdir ~/Dev/Apps`

 ## New App Directory Script

 Next we will make our script for the new app project.
 This will be the script that the computer will run through to create the directories.